Jess Carter ‘didn’t want to leave hotel’ after racist abuse at Euro 2025

 The 28-year-old Lioness played her part as Sarina Wiegman’s side retained their European title in Switzerland last summer, but did so having to deal with vile attacks which prompted her to step back from social media.

-Carter told the BBC: “It was the first time where I lacked in confidence on the pitch.
+Carter told BBC Sport: “It was the first time where I lacked in confidence on the pitch.
 I didn’t want to leave the hotel in case the people who were saying those things were going to be in Switzerland with us.

 “It was quite a scary time and it was just really sad.
 It kind of totally devalues you as a human being.